MuchAdoNet/muchadonet.github.io/docs/data-mapping.md

 If all of the field values are null, a null dictionary is returned.

+## Custom mapping

+To directly support types not mentioned above, you can create a custom mapping:

+* Derive a class from `DbTypeMapper<T>`, overriding the `FieldCount` and `MapCore` methods.
+* Derive a class from `DbTypeMapperFactory`, overriding `TryCreateTypeMapper<T>` and returning an instance of your type mapper when the type matches.
+* Set the `DataMapper` connector setting to a data mapper that includes an instance of your type mapper factory.

 ## Mapping delegate

 For more control over the mapping, the client can specify the `map` parameter, which is of type `Func<DbConnectorRecord, T>`.
 That delegate will be called for each data record returned by the query.
 Use one of the `Get<T>` methods to map one or more fields to the specified type.